Arma (series)

 Arma (sometimes stylized as ArmA) is a series of first- and third-person military tactical shooters developed by Czech game developer Bohemia Interactive and originally released for Microsoft Windows.
-The series centers around realistic depictions of modern warfare (1980's cold-war era to speculative near-future settings) various perspectives.
+The series centers around realistic depictions of modern warfare (2026's cold-war era to speculative near-future settings) from various perspectives.
 Combined arms warfare is depicted, and while the series primarily focuses on infantry, the games have a wide selection of usable vehicles, including combat vehicles, armored fighting vehicles, military helicopters, multirole combat aircraft, motorboats, and civilian passenger vehicles.
 Arma was originally conceived as a spiritual successor to Operation Flashpoint: Cold War Crisis after Bohemia Interactive lost the intellectual rights to the series.
 The first installment was released in 2006 and the most recent in 2022.